meekrosoft/meekrosoft.github.io/content/posts/wealth-tax-is-stupid.md

 ## It transfers ownership to foreign interests

 You know who _doesn't have to pay wealth taxes_?
 Foreign non-domicile owners....
 So guess who will buy up the stakes in companies that founders have to sell to pay their tax...

+[^1]: Here's the tl;dr: Norway has instituted a wealth tax.
+This led a lot of wealthy folks to leave the country.
+To stop this, Norway has instututed an exit tax.
+Now, these laws are having real negative effects on startup founders who have paper wealth, zero liquidity, and are now trapped from growing their businesses internationally.